 - 5.6 The requirement of International Accounting Standard (IAS) 19 Employee Benefits requires an annual actuarial valuation for accounting purposes of the council's share of Lothian Pension Fund.
-There can be significant volatility between annual valuations. - 5.7 The Council's 2021/22 accounts showed a net carrying liability of £54.160 million.
-Measuring the position on the same basis at 31st March 2023 results in an asset of £188.463 million, a £242.623 million upwards revaluation.
-The most significant changes relate to: - an increase in the net discount rate (discount rate net of CPI inflation) which increased the asset value (approximately £300 million); and - a loss (increase in obligations) resulting from applying the actual Pensions Increase Order for April 2023 of 10.1% to the benefits which reduces the asset value but by a significantly lower value (£38.685 million). - 5.8 However, the accounting standard imposes a limit on the maximum amount of surplus which can be recognised on an employer's balance sheet and this limit depends on factors unique to each employer.
-The limitation on valuation is based on the remaining future working lifetime of active staff and the present value of accruing service cost less value of cash contributions. - 5.9 At the time of writing this report Hymans Robertson LLP, Lothian Pension Fund's appointed actuary are working on this calculation for Midlothian.
-The results will be included in an amended version of the accounts before signing and a verbal update will be provided to Audit Committee. - 5.10 Funding of pension obligations is determined by a full triennial valuation and the 2020 triennial valuation showed an increase in the overall funding position to 104% (99% in 2017) indicating that, based on current assumptions and projections, all future pension costs can be met.
-Results of the 2023 valuation will be available later this year.
+There can be significant volatility between annual valuations. - 5.7 IAS 19 valuation results as at 31st March 2024 show a net asset for the Council's share of Lothian Pension Fund of £186.529 million.
+This is very much in line with the equivalent figure at 31st March 2023 of £188.463 million. - 5.8 However, the accounting standard imposes a limit on the maximum amount of surplus which can be recognised on an employer's balance sheet and this limit depends on factors unique to each employer.
+The limitation on valuation is based on the remaining future working lifetime of active staff and the present value of accruing service cost less value of cash contributions. - 5.9 Application of this methodology results in the derecognition of all the pension asset.
+However, the accounting standard requires inclusion of the liability in relation to the present value of unfunded obligations.
+At the 31st March this is £7.612 million being a £0.188 million reduction on the figure as at 31st March 2023. - 5.10 Funding of pension obligations is determined by a full triennial valuation and the 2023 triennial valuation showed an increase in the overall funding position to 158% of assets relative to liabilities.
+In response the contribution rate that the Council pay for employee members of Lothian Pension Fund reduced from 22.2% in 23/24 to 17.6% for 2024/25 to 2026/27.
+The next triennial revaluation is in 2026.